steaksauce-/BGS-Tally/README.md

 Based on BGS-Tally v2.0 by tezw21: [Original tezw21 BGS-Tally-v2.0 Project](https://github.com/tezw21/BGS-Tally-v2.0)

-Modified by Aussi to include manual Combat Zone tracking, Discord-ready information and quick Copy to Clipboard function for the Discord text.
+Modified by Aussi to include manual Combat Zone tracking, Discord-ready information, quick Copy to Clipboard function for the Discord text and posting directly to Discord.

 # Installation